b-hayes/oce-game-jam-two/README.md

 # oce-game-jam-two

-From Satery 10am AEST till The following Saterday 10pm AEST we will be using bits and peice of our spare time to build a game.
+From Satery 10am AEST till The following Sunday 10pm AEST we will be using bits and peice of our spare time to build a game.

 We Are planning to build a complete 3d multiplayer game.

+Most of us are really only doing a 48 hour game jam but have to spread it over the week due to other commitments :(.

 ## Required Software